trans-travel/trans-travel/us/az.md

 these laws are, thus far, fairly restricted and do not apply to most trans visitors.

-Arizona does criminalizes some surgical trans care for children, but does not generally criminalize such care, thus it appears that parents visiting with trans children will not risk custody.
+Arizona does criminalize some surgical trans care for children, but does not generally criminalize such care, thus it appears that parents visiting with trans children will not risk custody.